 You can read more about these topics below, but here’s a summary of what you need to do:

-- If you are changing your name after getting married, you’ll need to submit a form and documentation to let us know.
+- If you are changing your name after getting married, you’ll need to let us know.

-- If you’d like to enrol your spouse or partner in UBC benefits, you’ll need to submit some forms.
+- You may want to enrol your spouse or partner in UBC benefits.

 - You may want to add your spouse or partner as your life insurance beneficiary.